programmerq/letsalltrydocker/README.md

     $ docker push <username>/my_first_image

-It is now publically online for anyone to see/download: https://registry.hub.docker.com/u/<username>/my_first_image/
+It is now publically online for anyone to see/download: [https://registry.hub.docker.com/u/<username>/my_first_image/](https://registry.hub.docker.com/u/<username>/my_first_image/)

 ###Private Registry

-You can run your own registry server (https://github.com/docker/docker-registry).
-If you have one running at https://registry.mycompany.com/, then registry.mycompany.com is the namespace for the image name.
+You can run your own registry server ([https://github.com/docker/docker-registry](https://github.com/docker/docker-registry)).
+If you have one running at [https://registry.mycompany.com/,](https://registry.mycompany.com/,) then registry.mycompany.com is the namespace for the image name.

     $ docker build -t registry.mycompany.com/apache
-    $ docker login registry.mycompany.com # if you have authentication set up
+    $ docker login registry.mycompany.com
     $ docker push registry.mycompany.com/apache

 ##Networking!

 We like to containerize things that tend to be network services.
 Many examples show docker containers being accessed on 127.0.0.1.
-That does not always work. with boot2docker, you can find the ip by running `boot2docker ip`.
+That does not always work.
+With boot2docker, you can find the ip by running `boot2docker ip`.
 With docker machine, you can find it by running `docker-machine ip`

 This section uses docker images: `nginx`, `wordpress`, and `mysql`